Project management without per-seat fees

 Why not charge per seat like everyone else?

-Because dev-first teams need the whole graph populated — eng, design, QA, contractors — and per-seat math discourages that.
+Because dev-first teams need the whole graph populated with eng, design, QA, and contractors.
+Per-seat math discourages that.
 Workspace pricing matches how execution actually works: one team, one plan, shared visibility.